375187588/daviesmeyer-task.dev/readme.md

    * MAIL_PASSWORD=password
    * MAIL_ENCRYPTION=ssl

-* From your console 'php artisan key:generate' to generate and set APP_KEY
+* From your console at your root folder execute 'php artisan key:generate' to generate and set APP_KEY

-* From your console 'sh checkall.sh' to start migrations and seeders
+* From your console at your root folder execute 'sh checkall.sh' to start migrations and seeders

 * To enter front of the app daviesmeyer-task.dev